Levoo/CPSC481-AI_Proj/README.md

 # CPSC481-AI_Proj
-A project that will incorporate a genetic algorithm in order for a object to traverse a maze
+A project that will incorporate a genetic algorithm in order for a object to traverse a maze.

 Requirments:
 python 3.6.8 (https://www.python.org/downloads/release/python-368/)